 Cabin fever or Coronavirus keeping you indoors?
-There are plenty of local parks and baseball fields to venture out to (until the snow melts in the canyons).
+There are plenty of local parks, baseball fields and beautiful hiking spots to setup a picnic.
 We've got the ultimate checklist of items to get you ready for a few fun-filled hours to keep the kids safe and entertained!

 You'll want to pack items that are easy to pack in and out with the least waste.
 We recommend non-glass, plastic containers with lids to keep items fresh and easy to stack in a cooler or bag.